NMRayhan/MERN-stack-entry-level-interview-question/README.md

 - mm(millimeter),
 - pt(picas) and
 - pt(point), etc. to use absolute measurement. </br>

-Another measurement unit use for relative length like
+Another measurement unit use for relative length like:-

 - em(Relative to the font-size of the element),
 - rem(relative to font-size of root element),
 - vw(Relative to 1% of the width of the viewport),